Betrayal at Falador: Plot summary

 Late in the book, a battle between the Kinshra and the White Knights of Falador erupts in which Sulla attempts to erase Falador from history.
 Theodore and a group of friends head to Burthorpe and journey under the Ice Mountain in order to rally arms to defend Falador from defeat.
 Kara-Meir witnesses Master Phyllis's death - a man who took her in as a young child, teaching her how to fight and smith.

 Eventually, help is summoned and Kara-Meir and Theodore lead an army of 1500 dwarfs and Imperial Guards.
 During the battle, Sir Amik is injured whilst in the field.
 Morale is low and so the valet Bhuler equips the master-at-arm's plate as a disguise to rally the knights.
 Bhuler is inevitably killed, a sacrifice which makes him a hero.

 The identity of the traitor who attacked Kara-Meir is revealed to be Sir Finistere, who killed Bryant and Sir Erical and is chased down into the sewers by Ebenezer, Sir Tiffy Cashien and the squire Marius.
 He attempts to trap and kill the three of them, but is stopped by Sir Pallas, who he then kills.
 Ebenezer helps break the trap, and Sir Finistere is killed by Marius.

 After the battle, about 10,000 citizens of Falador cheer Kara Meir and hail her a hero.
 Kara-Meir, accompanied by Gar'rth, the nephew of the werewolf Jerrod, help rebuild the Monastery.
 Gar'rth wants to track down his uncle.
 Meanwhile, Theodore decides to head to Varrock using his newfound fame to recruit for more to join his order.
 Doric has his case heard favourably and will rebuild his home.
 Whilst Jerrod the werewolf escapes and meets up with Sulla, who has lost his hands, once more.
 The two agree that there is more to be done in the future.

 Sequels

-Betrayal at Falador had two sequels that continued its plot line: Return to Canifis and Legacy of Blood.
+Betrayal at Falador had two sequels that continued its plot line.

-Return to Canifis

 Return to Canifis is the second in the series of RuneScape novels.
 It was released on 22 March 2011 by publisher Titan Books.

-Legacy of Blood

 Legacy of Blood is the third in the series of RuneScape novels.
 It was released on 19 June 2012 by publisher Titan Books.